 - 1. What is the name of your certifying State official?
-Scott E. Bennett, P.E. - 2.
+Jay Thompson - 2.
 What is the title of your certifying State offical?
-Director - 3.
+Chief - 3.
 What are the phone # and email address of your State official?
-501-569-2211 Scott.Bennett@ardot.gov
+501 569-2421 jay.thompson@ardot.gov

 The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
-(Yes \bigcirc Yes, uploaded certification document No
+(Yes \bigcirc Yes, uploaded certification document \bigcirc

-I, Scott E. Bennett, P.E., certify that the State has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the State's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
-For the purpose of this certification, Compatible means State laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and identical to the HMRs.
+I, Jay Thompson, certify that the State has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the State's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
+For the purpose of this certification, Compatible means State laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and for intrastate commerce rules identical to or within the tolerance guidelines for the FMCSRs and identical to the HMRs.